egar151/Honeypot/README.md

 - `sqlite3 honeypot.db "DELETE FROM requests; DELETE FROM login_attempts; DELETE FROM actors; VACUUM;"`

+Admin Purge button (UI):

+- Open `/admin` and scroll to the Danger Zone.
+- Confirm with the password and submit to purge all Requests, Login Attempts, and Actors.
+Whitelist records are retained.

 ## Legal

 - Product of Chimera Labs.